dagster-io/dagster/python_modules/libraries/dagster-databricks/README.md

         }
     })

-    # arbitrary json-serializable data you want access to from the ExtContext
+    # Arbitrary json-serializable data you want access to from the `ExtContext`
-    # in the databricks runtime
+    # in the databricks runtime.
+Assume `sample_rate` is a parameter used by
+    # the target job's business logic.
-    extras = {"foo": "bar"}
+    extras = {"sample_rate": 1.0}

     # synchronously execute the databricks job
     ext.run(